therealdreg/therealdreg.github.io/content/en/_index.md

 {{% /blocks/section %}}

-{{% blocks/section color="white" %}}
+{{% blocks/section color="white" type="row" %}}
-{{% blocks/feature icon="fa-solid fa-hammer" title="Artisanal" %}}
+{{% blocks/feature icon="fa-solid fa-universal-access" title="Accessibility" %}}
-As a small, artisanal creator without the extensive resources of a large company, we dedicate significant manual labor and attention to detail for each individual board
+One of our friends is colorblind, so we've made the Buzzpirat cables more accessible and easier to use.
+Each cable is labeled with all its possible functionalities, and the color of the cable is also written in text.
+This way, you don't need to keep looking at the pinout on a screen.

 ![](/conn/fullcables.png)
 {{% /blocks/feature %}}